miya-w/CheatSheet--AWS-CertifiedCloudPractitioner/README.md

 | OpsHub                                                    | Desktop application to manage Snow Family devices                           |
 | Storage Gateway                                           | Hybrid solution to extend on-premises storage to S3                         |

+Question 10

+A photo sharing web application wants to store thumbnails of user-uploaded images on Amazon Simple Storage Service (Amazon S3).
+The thumbnails are rarely used but need to be immediately accessible from the web application.
+The thumbnails can be regenerated easily if they are lost.
+Which is the most cost-effective way to store these thumbnails on Amazon Simple Storage Service (Amazon S3)?

+Use Amazon S3 Standard to store the thumbnails

+Use Amazon S3 Glacier Flexible Retrieval to store the thumbnails

+Your answer is incorrect
+Use Amazon S3 Standard-Infrequent Access (S3 Standard-IA) to store the thumbnails

+Correct answer
+Use Amazon S3 One Zone-Infrequent Access (S3 One Zone-IA) to store the thumbnails

 - snow family: AWS Snowcone,  AWS Snowball, AWS Snowmobile